Natalia Kardash

 I started to panic.
 What if I missed something, made a mistake?
 What if I arrived from Athens to one airport, and my next flight would depart from another one, somewhere on the other side of the city?

-While I was looking for my tickets, comparing airports, I got quite nervous.
+While I was looking for my tickets, then comparing the names of airports, I got quite nervous.
 But no – luckily, it was the same airport.
-Then where was my flight?
+Then where was my flight?!
 Why was it not on the TV screens?
+I look carefully.
 Not in Terminal 1, not in Terminal 2, not in Terminal 3.

-My ticket said Terminal 4S, but there were no signs for it anywhere.
+My ticket said Terminal 4S, but there were no signs for it anywhere, there are only three terminals on the screen and on the signs around.
 Luckily, I met a police officer who spoke English.
 We checked my ticket together and he explained how to find this terminal - "walk, take a lift, walk, take an escalator, go outside, take a bus"...
 (If you fly through Madrid in transit, allow more time than you think you need.
 I am glad I had four hours!)

 4